minilogic/f1c_nonos/README.md

 # Bare metal code examples for Allwinner's F1C100S (F1C200S) SOC

 These examples work without any operating system environment.
 It's like programming simple microcontrollers or "old school" programming techniques.
 Examples can be used for educational purposes to teach low-level programming.
-All programs can be run on [f1c_dbc](https://github.com/minilogic/f1c_dbc) computer or [Lichee Nano](https://linux-sunxi.org/LicheePi_Nano) demoboard.
+All programs can be run on [f1c_dbc](https://github.com/minilogic/f1c_dbc) computer or [LicheePi Nano](https://linux-sunxi.org/LicheePi_Nano) demoboard.
 Low-level framework is simple, but provides the following features:
 - work with graphic display modules: TV, TFT, HDMI (work in progress);
 - examples of working with communication interfaces: UART, SPI, I2C;